 Even though I thought my blood pressure was high prior to taking this reading, the reading confirmed it.
 Or did it?
 I failed to read the instructions or properly prepare myself to take that blood pressure reading.
 Maybe it was right, but I’ll never know because I didn’t read up on how to use a home blood pressure monitor the right way.

-There are many reasons to monitor your blood pressure at home.
-It’s extremely beneficial for monitoring your health, identifying potential health complications and evaluating any changes you may have made.
-But if you’re not using the home monitor the right way, it can result in inaccurate readings.
+If you’re not using the home monitor the right way, it can result in inaccurate readings.
 This can give you a false sense of security when things are really not right.
 Or it can do the opposite and trick you into thinking you have high blood pressure when you don’t.

 Therefore, I’m writing this blog post, so your chances of this happening to you is less.
 I’m going to tell you what you should do prior to taking your BP, the right times to take it and the proper technique.